Home-Is-Where-You-Hang-Your-Hack/sensor.goveetemp_bt_hci/README.md

 - A second restart may be required to load the configuration.
 Within a few minutes, the sensors should be added to your home-assistant automatically (at least one [period](#period) required).

+**5. If the entities are still not displaying data, a restart of the host device may be required.**

 ### Configuration Variables